Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/README.md

 # React Router

 **React Router** is a library that can create a multipage experience in React.
 It does this by selectively rendering components.
 You'll define components that render at routes.
-A **route** is an address that appears in the address bar of the browser.
+A **route** is an address that appears in the address bar of the browser and is tied to a component.
+When the route in the address bar changes React Router renders a component to the page.

 To work with React Router it helps to understand some terminology.

+- **Router** - Is the top level component that manages all routes and navigation
-- **Router** - A parent component that manages Routes
+- **Routes** - A parent component that manages Routes
 - **Route** - A component that displays another component

 Think of the Router as the manager, you only need one of these.
 The Router checks the URL in the address bar and passes this information to its descendant Routes.